microsoft/typespec/docs/standard-library/discriminated-types.md

 # Discriminated types

-TypeSpec allows you to represent unions and inheritance however when sending types over the wire many languages need a way to discriminate between the various union variants or model hierarchy.
+TypeSpec can express unions and inheritance.
+However, when sending types over the wire many languages need a way to discriminate between the various union variants or models in an inheritance hierarchy.

 TypeSpec provide the [`@discriminator` decorator](./built-in-decorators#@discriminator) to be able to help with this pattern.